mihajlov39547/spatial-mask-merging/README.md

 ## Copyright

-Copyright (c) 2025 Marko Mihajlović and Marina Marjanovic
+Copyright (c) 2025 Marko Mihajlović, with contributions from Marina Marjanović

 This repository provides the official implementation of the Spatial Mask Merging (SMM) algorithm.
 All source code is distributed under the terms of the MIT License.